sakbhav/Console-Website/cv.md

 * Deployed Job Scheduler (HTCondor) for simulations jobs.
 * Maintained grid policies for access control and fair sharing of resources.
 * Configured servers and storage for higher throughput of simulation jobs.
+* Configured provisioning of execute nodes on AWS spot instances.

 ##### User Provisioning Automation | D. E. SHAW
 * Completed the automation of user account creation process for new user joining